php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     use Illuminate\Database\Eloquent\Model;

-    class Comment extends Model
+    class Like extends Model
     {
         /**
-         * Get all of the owning commentable models.
+         * Get all of the owning likeable models.
          */
-        public function commentable()
+        public function likeable()
         {
             return $this->morphTo();
         }